babonet13/HostYourNode/deploy/readme.md

 Step 2, 3 & 4 of this procedure could be automatically fullfiled thanks to the following script
 <pre><code>$ sudo curl https://github.com/babonet13/HostYourNode/blob/master/deploy/ubuntu/setup.sh | sh</code></pre>

-You can see the detial of this script <a href="https://github.com/babonet13/HostYourNode/blob/master/deploy/ubuntu/setup.sh">here</a>.
+You can see the detail of this script <a href="https://github.com/babonet13/HostYourNode/blob/master/deploy/ubuntu/setup.sh">here</a>.